MaheshS03/Mini-project/README.md

 # Mini-project
 ## AIM:
-To Perform Data Science Process on a complex dataset and save the data to a file.
+To Perform Data Science Process on a complex dataset and save the data to a file and to improve the accuracy level of dataset using machine learning algorithm model.

 ## ALGORITHM:
 STEP 1 Read the given Data